DFrye333/BD3WS/README.md

 BD3WS
 ===

+**Description:**

-A simple multithreaded web server written in C.
+A simple multithreaded web server written in C. Currently works on Linux only.

+**Installation:**

+Run the included run.sh bash script to compile the source and execute the resulting binary.
+The software makes use of the Pthreads library, so this is a prerequisite.

 **TODO:**